Macarious-GK/Jira/README.md

     - Script Runner
     - REST API

-- MyToDo:
+# My Practice:
 - integrate as devops
 - integrate Github
 - Create a Project as show case for workflow, fields, work types, automation, Screen, Notification with Security
 - Create 5 Complex Filters + 3 Dashboards

+## Automation
+- Before we start building we should:
+    - the goal of the rule
+    - what will trigger the rule
+    - Which issues are affected?

+1. Auto-Close Sub-Tasks When Parent Is Done